Imran4424/Machine-Learning/README.md

 A lot of these algorithms are going to be defined by the output that they produce.

 For classification, we have quality of outputs.
+This is the Defining feature of classification problem.